shakeelrauf/spl/README.md

 3. Your commits should be elaborative and self explanatory to describe the changes.
 Single commits for task/PR not allowed.

+4. Questions will not be entertained except those related to code setup.

 ## IMPORTANT

 You will be able to complete the assesement if you take it as learning oppurtunity rather than for promotion/appraisal.